42 Door Types Illustrated Guide

 2. Two-Panel

-A two-panel or double panel door is composed of two parts by putting two panels together using a middle stile or rail.
-The two-panel design is one of the most popular door styles that makes it feel at home in almost any dwelling.
+A two-panel or double-panel door combines two panels using a middle stile or rail.
+The two-panel design is one of the most popular door styles, making it feel at home in almost any dwelling.

 3. Three-Panel